yesmishgan/AntiFraudProject/README.md

 # Installing dependencies

-This project needs [python v3.6+](https://www.python.org) to be work.
-Other objects will be install when you make first start.
+This project needs [python v3.6+](https://www.python.org) to work.
+Other objects will be install when you first start.

 ## Debian